This article reveals the salary structure of Nurses in South Africa in 2023.

 The average salary for Nursing is 35% less than that of Health and Medical.
 Also, Health and Medical salaries are 49% higher than those of all Jobs.

 City Average Salary

 Pretoria 31,600 ZAR

 Nursing Salaries in Retrospect

-44% of surveyed staff in Nursing reported that they haven’t received any bonuses or incentives in the previous year while 56% said that they received at least one form of monetary bonus.
+44% of surveyed staff in Nursing reported that they hadn’t received any bonuses or incentives in the previous year, while 56% said that they had received at least one form of monetary bonus.

 Those who got bonuses reported rates ranging from 2% to 7% of their annual salary.

 Types of Bonuses Considered